There’s nothing better than lighting up the grill on a summer's day, cooking up some good ol’ barbeque food for some friends and family.

 There are a handful of methods you can follow to reuse your used charcoal briquettes, and surprisingly enough, you’re not only limited to using them in your garden!

-One of the most popular ways to reuse your grill ashes is to turn them into fertilizer.
+One of the most popular ways to reuse charcoal is to turn them into fertilizer.
 All you need is a garden and a bunch of hardwood charcoal that is untreated.

 If you’re struggling with a pest problem in your yard, you can use burnt briquettes from your grill to help get rid of them.